RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 BUILD SUCCESSFUL in 1s
 2 actionable tasks: 2 up-to-date
 ```

-A quick note on the `--console=plain` option.
-Gradle detects whether the CLI is being executed interactively, or by daemon processes, such as Continuous Delivery servers.
-You will generally want to run with `--consolde=AUTO` (the default) so it detects this, as the interactive capabilities are quite powerful.
-However... the non-interactive option is not great for a Quickstart, as the task executions are not displayed in full at the end.
-We suggest that you not add the `--console=plain` option in everyday use... but feel free to do it here to work through the Quickstart.

 You'll notice that the `build` task doesn't really do anything on its own: it's really just a container for two other tasks that do all the work: `metadataBuild` and `catalogBuild`.
 This introduces Gradle's powerful dependencies and ordering features, which uses a [DAG](https://docs.gradle.org/3.5/userguide/build_lifecycle.html) implementation.